zjzshyq/zjzshyq.github.io/USL_final_paper.md

  ('frozen_vegetables', 'whole_milk', 'other_vegetables', 'sugar', 'tropical_fruit', 'butter_milk', 'butter', 'specialty_chocolate')
  ]
 ```
-After we putting the data above into the apriori, and setting the parameters of min_support and min_confidence
+<br>After we putting the data above into the apriori, and setting the parameters of min_support and min_confidence
 can get the item frequency set and the association rules dictionary.
 ```python
 item_dict, rules4all = apriori(input_items, min_support=0.1, min_confidence=0.11)